 TIP: If clipping is heard when playing multiple tracks simultaneously, set Revoice Pro's Master Volume control lower (e.g. to -6 dB).

-- Open the New Process window shown below right below by either
+- Open the New Process window shown right by either

 - Pressing the keyboard "B" key or

 - RIGHT CLICK in a Process Control track to bring up the menu and select New APT.